-- (1) The pro forma column in the balance sheet data gives effect to (i) the automatic conversion of all outstanding shares of our redeemable convertible preferred stock into an aggregate of 15,774,014 shares of Class A common stock and no shares of Class B common stock which will occur upon the closing of this offering and the related reclassification of the carrying value of our redeemable convertible preferred stock to permanent equity upon the closing of this offering, and (ii) the filing and effectiveness of our amended and restated certificate of incorporation that will be in effect immediately after the closing of this offering. - (2) The pro forma as adjusted column in the balance sheet data gives effect to (i) the items described in footnote (1) above and (ii) the issuance and sale of 4,350,000 shares of our Class A common stock in this offering at the assumed initial public offering price of \$15.00 per share after deducting underwriting discounts and commissions and estimated offering expenses payable by us. - (3) The pro forma as adjusted information is illustrative only and will depend on the actual initial public offering price and other terms of this offering determined at pricing.
-Each \$1.00 increase or decrease in the assumed initial public offering price of \$15.00 per share would increase or decrease, as applicable, each of cash and cash equivalents, working capital, total assets and total stockholders' equity (deficit) by \$4.0 million, assuming that the number of shares of Class A common stock offered by us, as set forth on the cover page of this prospectus, remains the same, after deducting underwriting discounts and commissions and estimated offering expenses payable by us.
-Similarly, each increase or decrease of 1.0 million shares in the number of shares of Class A common stock offered by us applicable, each of cash and cash equivalents, working capital, total assets, and total stockholders' equity (deficit) by \$4.0 million, and after deducting underwriting discounts and commissions and estimated offering expenses payable by us.

-(4) We define working capital as current assets less current liabilities.
+- (1) The pro forma column in the balance sheet data gives effect to (i) the automatic conversion of all outstanding shares of our redeemable convertible preferred stock into an aggregate of 15,464,776 shares of Class A common stock and 309,238 shares of Class B common stock which will occur upon the closing of this offering and the related reclassification of the carrying value of our redeemable convertible preferred stock to permanent equity upon the closing of this offering, and (ii) the filing and effectiveness of our amended and restated certificate of incorporation that will be in effect immediately after the closing of this offering. - (2) The pro forma as adjusted column in the balance sheet data gives effect to (i) the items described in footnote (1) above and (ii) the issuance and sale of 4,350,000 shares of our Class A common stock in this offering at the initial public offering price of \$11.00 per share after deducting underwriting discounts and commissions and estimated offering expenses payable by us. - (3) We define working capital as current assets less current liabilities.
 See our financial statements and related notes included elsewhere in this prospectus for further details regarding our current assets and current liabilities.